DOSull/Spatial-Analysis-and-Modelling/labs/point-pattern-analysis/01-ppa-in-spatstat.Rmd

 Note that the envelope is very high at very short distances, but this is an artifact of how PCF is calculated and can be safely ignored in interpretation.

-You can also use this method to compare your pattern to any pattern produced by any process, given that complete spatial randomness is unlikely in practice (redwoods don’t just fall out of the sky).
+You can also use this method to compare your pattern to any pattern produced by any process, given that complete spatial randomness is unlikely in practice (redwoods don't just fall out of the sky).
 So it may be more interesting to see how a pattern compares to one that is more likely given your observed data.

 An example might be to use the intensity derived from the data, as a basis for an inhomogeneous Poisson process.
 This allows you to partially separate first and second order effects.
 Here's an example

 ```{r}
 # calculate density surface for the cells data
 dc <- density(ce, sigma=0.2)